webzcom/Super_Strong_Password_Generator_HTA/README.md

 This is my simple demo of how to make a super strong password generator.

-HTA Applications run on pretty much every version of Microsoft Windows.
+Note: HTA Applications run on pretty much every version of Microsoft Windows.

 This is verison 1.0 Beta, this is a basic working copy.
 This code is provided as is for educational puposes.